Getting Pregnant: When Are You Most Fertile?

 Dr. Shruthi Shridhar

 Finding out you’re not expecting can be discouraging.
-There’s no need to give up on growing your family though!
+However, don’t give up on growing your family, though!

 How Menstrual Cycles Work